How Forgiveness Heals - You Must Allow it to Fill Your Heart

 The Forgiveness Prayer

 Dear Lord, I choose to forgive Martin (not his real name) for (begin to list the offenses and hurts).
 I choose to forgive him for these things ... (list the offenses) out of obedience to the Lord Jesus Christ ......
 Right now I choose to release him out of my grip and into your hands to do with as you please.

 You do not have to feel forgiving to forgive.
 Forgiveness is a choice you make - your feelings with follow.

 After a few days of praying this prayer, whenever negative emotions flared, I found myself emotional with tears of compassion toward Marvin.
 I began to include these words at the end of that prayer.... "and Lord, after you have opened his eyes, please draw him to your breast and let Him know how much you love him - heal his heart Lord."

-Amazingly, by choosing to forgive Marvin, God changed me from the inside from a heart of stone He gave me a heart of compassion.
+Amazingly, by choosing to forgive Marvin, God changed me.
+He changed me from the inside, from a heart of stone, He gave me a heart of compassion.

 It's a very simple prayer.
 But it had the power to cut the bondage of unforgiveness and the possibility that a root of bitterness would spring up and fester within my heart.
 Bitterness is an ugly bedfellow.

 A continuation on the topic of Forgiveness and the power it has to heal the brokenhearted.
 Part two delves into offenses and abuse and the power unforgiveness has to keep us in bondage.